Addressing Coastal Hazards

 What are Coastal Hazards in the CNMI?

 Typhoon, flooding, storm surge, coastal erosion, sea level rise are a handful of coastal hazards threatening our island communities.
 As a coastal community, the CNMI is vulnerable to hazards influenced by our dynamic ocean and tropical climate.
 Located in West Pacific Typhoon Alley, the CNMI commonly receives typhoons during the annual wet season.
 Typhoon Soudelor (2015) and Super Typhoon Yutu (2018) are serious reminders of how intense typhoons can impact property, livelihoods, and the environment.
 Shoreline erosion exposes nearby residential and economically-valued infrastructure to storm surge.
 Projected sea level rise will inundate low-lying areas, such as Tanapag, Garapan, and Susupe.
 Moderate to high flooding events may damage commercial and residential infrastructure.
 Polluted storm water runoff degrades water quality and coral health.
-Climate change will worsen and increase our community vulnerability’s to these hazards.
+Climate change will worsen and increase our community vulnerabilities to these hazards.
 The Pacific Islands Regional Climate Assessment’s Climate Change in the Commonwealth of the Northern Mariana Islands (2021) provides scientific insight into how current and future climate change impacts the CNMI and reports management recommendations.

 Government agencies, both local and federal, are working collaboratively to address coastal hazards and ultimately bolster community resilience to coastal hazards.